 School is divided into 4 phases and these are:

 Foundation Stage - these are our youngest children in the school.
 The nursery takes children aged 3 and 4 and is also known as F1 (Foundation 1).
 We have three key worker groups: the bear cubs (Mrs Koovitz), the lion cubs (Mrs Allen) and the panda cubs (Mrs Smith/Mrs Harris) and The Panda Cubs (Miss Pawley).
 Reception children are aged 4 and 5, also known as F2 (Foundation 2).
 It was also known as Rising Five.
 It is called 'Reception' because this is the year when children are received into statutory education.
-Our classes are called the Foxes (Miss Brown) and Tigers (Miss Harris and Mrs Wilson).
+Our classes are called the Foxes (Miss Brown) and Tigers (Mrs Harris and Mrs Smith).

 Key Stage One - these are our year one and two children.
 Many years ago, these were known as the Infants.
 Year one children are aged 5 - 6 and we call them Bumblebees (1L - Miss Lawrence) and Dragonflies (1G - Mrs Greenhill and Mrs Gutteridge).
 Year 2 children are aged 6 - 7 and at Granby we call them Butterflies (Mrs Payne - 2P) and Ladybirds (Mrs Dalton - 2D).